 This post isn't the usual 'how-to' guide about managing difficult conversations.
 It’s an insight into how it feels to be the bearer of bad news and the one giving constructive feedback.

-Is this a formal conversation that needs to be documented, can it be a quick chat and do you need to gather and document evidence to back up your claims and concerns?
+You are asking yourself, is this a formal conversation that needs to be documented?
+Can it be a quick chat, and do you need to gather and document evidence to back up your claims and concerns?

 You wrestle with this decision because you don't want to feel like you're being unreasonable or make a potentially difficult conversation even worse with incorrect facts, statements or poor preparation.